 Paes and Bhupathi winning streak in Tennis, 1999

-Leander Paes and Mahesh Bhupati are one impeccable duo when it comes to tennis and went on to become a household name in India as leading Tennis players representing the country.
+Leander Paes and Mahesh Bhupati are one impeccable duo when it comes to tennis, and they went on to become a household name in India as leading Tennis players representing the country.
 This duo created history whenever they played together and were a force to reckon with.
 Unbeatable and unmatched, these two went on to win men’s doubles in all four grand slams and ATP master in 1999 while also winning the French Open and Wimbledon.

 Karnam Malleswari’s bronze in weightlifting, Olympics 2000

 Karnam Malleswari is an Indian weightlifter who was one of the first Indian women to win an Olympic medal and stand on the victory stand in 2000.
-She made history inspiring a nation of over one billion.
-Winning the bronze in 69 kg division in the Sydney Olympics, she made sure the allegations made on her form soon enough vanished.
+She made history, inspiring a nation of over one billion.
+Winning the bronze in the 69 kg division in the Sydney Olympics, she made sure the allegations made on her form soon enough vanished.